mateussangalli/RANSAC/README.md

 Used [vcpkg](https://github.com/microsoft/vcpkg) to manage the dependencies.
 The dependencies can be installed with

 `
 ./vcpkg install Eigen
 ./vcpkg install matplotplusplut
 `

 And the project can be built with `cd build && cmake .. && make`.

-To run the example with the linear model run ExampleLiner in the build directory.
+To run the example with the linear model run ExampleLinear in the build directory.